goldentroll/mern-marketplace-final/README.md

 # MERN Marketplace

 Hello and Welcome to my coding course to build a multi-vendor ecommerce website by MERN stack.
-In this course you will learn the essential tools and skills to design, develop and deploy a fully-function marketplace website using React and Redux in frontend and Node and MongoDB in backend.
+In this course you will learn the essential tools and skills to design, develop and deploy a fully-function marketplace website using React and Redux in frontend and Node and MongoDB in backend..

 ## What You Will Learn